Categories

 IMG_0593

-One late fall day back on December 1st, 2000 I made the decision to go into the city of Ithaca and fish Fall Creek below Ithaca Falls.
-At the time I was experimenting with different streamer patterns to mimic the baitfish (smelt and alewives) and had designed a few that had produced a fish or two.
-On this trip I decided to fish a 9 foot 5 weight rod and a weight forward floating line.
-Sometimes I would put a bb shot or two on the leader or use a sinking leader to help the fly sink.
-I was also experimenting sinking leaders from a full sinking line I had bought.
-I would cut the sinking line into different length pieces and put some braided loops on each end.
-I had it in my head that I needed to get the fly down by using some weight to get the attention of a fish.
+One late fall day back in December of 2000 I made the decision to fish one of my favorites tributaries which was a short drive from my home.
+At the time I was experimenting with different streamer patterns that are intended to mimic small baitfish and had designed a few that had produced a fish or two.
+While fishing the colder water of late fall I would usually put a bb sized split shot or two on the leader a few feet above the fly or use a sinking leader to help the fly sink.
+I was also experimenting with sinking leaders which I created from a full sinking line I had bought for lake fishing.
+I cut the sinking line into different length pieces and put some braided loops on each end creating a variety of weighted sinking leaders.
+As with most fly anglers, I thought that I needed to get the fly down by using some weight to get the attention of a fish.
+On this trip, for some reason, I decided to fish a weight forward floating line and a monofilament leader without any added weight or sink tip.
+Something told me to abandon the weight and see what happens.

 IMG_0606